BioInfo/app-studio/memory-bank/progress.md

 - Added analytics page with usage metrics, streaks, and visual data representation
 - Enhanced dashboard with keyboard shortcut indicators and accessibility improvements
-- All Phase 3 features integrate seamlessly with existing local-first architecture
+- All Phase 3 features integrate seamlessly with existing local-first architecture [2025-08-25 15:48:50] - Completed: Phase 4 Advanced Features Implementation
+- Implemented comprehensive workflow automation system with execution tracking, scheduling, and monitoring
+- Built performance monitoring and optimization system with real-time metrics and suggestions
+- Created complete help system and onboarding with contextual help, guided tours, and knowledge base
+- Developed advanced search and filtering with saved searches, facets, and intelligent suggestions
+- Implemented tool versioning and update management with automatic updates and rollback support
+- Enhanced UI/UX with animations, micro-interactions, and accessibility features
+- Created comprehensive testing framework with unit testing, mocking, and performance measurement
+- All Phase 4 features fully functional and integrated with existing local-first architecture
+- App Studio now provides enterprise-grade capabilities while maintaining simplicity and performance